clint77/workshop/connect2017/developer/README.md

 To learn more about the different kinds of queries that can be constructed, visit [here](https://developer.couchbase.com/documentation/server/current/fts/fts-queries.html).

-Within the project, find the comment referring to the eighth step.
+Within the project, find the comment referring to the eighth step, "Step 8".
 The goal in this step is to be able to search for medical conditions that patients have.
 For example, say a doctor wants to search for people with Hepatitis so they can evaluate a cure based on notes that other doctors took.
 This should search the `notes` property in documents.
 Let's assume that doctors cannot spell correctly, so results should return based on variations of the search term.

 ## Resources